Record Producer Irv Gotti Dies at 54 — A Look at His Net Worth and Financial Troubles

 Article continues below advertisement

-Irv Gotti’s current net worth is an estimated $14 million — not bad for someone who lived in poverty for most of his childhood.
-According to Celebrity Net Worth, Irv’s father worked as a taxicab driver, and the family struggled to pay bills.
+At the time of his death, Irv Gotti's net worth was an estimated $25 million — not bad for someone who lived in poverty for most of his childhood.
+According to Celebrity Net Worth, Irv's father worked as a cab driver, and the family struggled to pay bills.
 As a teen, Irv dabbled in drug dealing before a brush with the law reportedly set him straight.

-Once he realized his lifestyle wasn’t working, Irv attempted to find his next move.
-Eventually, he began producing for local rappers in his neighborhood.
-In 1995, he landed his first significant job when he produced “Can I Live” on Jay-Z’s album “Reasonable Doubt,” which catapulted his success.
+Once he realized his lifestyle wasn't working, Irv attempted to find his next move.
+He soon began producing for local rappers in his neighborhood.
+In 1995, he landed his first major job when he produced "Can I Live" on Jay-Z's album "Reasonable Doubt," which catapulted his success.

 Article continues below advertisement